katekeiroz-dev/miniProjects-JS/README.md

 # miniProjects-JS

-Here is a collection of mini projects build with HTML5, CSS, JavaScript
+Here is a collection of mini projects built with HTML5, CSS, JavaScript